ExpediaGroup/graphql-component/README.md

 ### Repository structure

 - `lib` - the graphql-component code.
-- `examples/property-component` - a component implementation.
+- `examples/example-listing/property-component` - a component implementation for `Property`.
-- `examples/reviews-component` - a component implementation.
+- `examples/example-listing/reviews-component` - a component implementation for `Reviews`.
-- `examples/listing-component` - a component implementation composing `Property` and `Reviews`.
+- `examples/example-listing/listing-component` - a component implementation composing `Property` and `Reviews`.
-- `examples/server` - the "application".
+- `examples/example-listing/server` - the "application".

 ### Running